Phuket Wreck Diving: King Cruiser Ship Wreck

 The King Cruiser Wreck is the best opportunity for Phuket wreck diving however it lies in the open water between Phuket and Phi Phi.
 Hence, as with a lot of Phuket wreck diving, there is the possibility of strong currents depending on the Moon.
 As such the visibility ranges from 5 - 25m, with the average being about 10m.
 The potential for currents and deeper depth makes this site an excellent choice for your PADI Wreck Diver Specialty Course.
 As the best Phuket wreck diving we suggest that you do the Wreck Adventure Dive of your PADI Advanced Open Water Course here.

-When Phuket Wreck Diving, especially on the King Cruiser, an experienced guide should accompany you when diving this wreck.
+When diving any of Phuket's ship wrecks, but especially on the King Cruiser, an experienced guide should accompany you

 From Wheelhouse and staircases you make your way back to the mooring line for your ascent.
 You can do this either along the top deck which is covered in bright pink soft corals.
 However, if there are strong currents, then head through the open middle of the wreck Here there are more schools of Barracuda and Snappers.
 You can then head up the line to make your safety stop under the dive boat.
 While here you can check out the tiny File Fish which use the strands of rope of the mooring line for camouflage.